-In Q1, the parking assets continue to improve though the effects of COVID-19 still persist.
+In Q2, the parking assets continued to improve as air travel experienced a rebound from the effects of COVID-19.
 The Company's share of profit or (loss) from the joint ventures are summarized in the Financial Statements, note 4.
-The Company's profit or loss from equity accounted investees for the three months ended March 31, 2022 and March 31, 2021 was a profit of \$39,412 and a loss of \$315,855 respectively.
-The improvement is a result of an increase in business activity and air travel as the effects of COVID-19 subside, in addition to improved operations.
+The Company's profit or loss from equity accounted investees for the three and six months ended June 30, 2022 was a profit of \$204,680 and \$244,092, respectively, compared to a profit of \$2,400 and a loss of \$313,455 for the three and six months ended June 30, 2021.
+The improvement is a result of an increase in business activity and air travel as the effects of COVID-19 subside.

-The Company expects the results of the joint ventures to continue to improve, though it is difficult to forecast the results given the continued uncertainty of COVID-19 and its impact to the Joint Ventures' parking operations.
+The Company expects the results of the joint ventures to continue to improve, though it is difficult to forecast the results given the continued economic uncertainties and its impact to the Joint Ventures' parking operations.